dbaila123/smart_notes/SPRINTS/SPRINT 39/StoresProcedures-Kevin/sp_smart_GetClosingDateInfo.md

 nEstadoDate

-FROM

-ClosingDate
+FROM ClosingDate

-WHERE

-dSinceEffectDay <= @dFecha_Actual
+WHERE dSinceEffectDay <= @dFecha_Actual

 AND nEstadoDate = 1

+ORDER BY dSinceEffectDay DESC -- Obtiene el más cercano a la fecha actual

 UNION ALL

-SELECT
+-- Obtener el próximo registro

-TOP 1
+SELECT TOP 1

 'Próxima' as sTipoFecha,